Secure IP Address Allocation at Cloud Scale: Background

 When services need to receive connections from the broader Internet, they require a public IP address (usually, at a minimum, an IPv4, though support is increasing for IPv6~\cite{noauthor_ipv6_nodate}).
 These addresses could be configured directly in the machine or over DHCP.
 However, cloud providers generally opt to use NAT~\cite{holdrege_ip_1999} to route public IP addresses to the private IPs of servers.
 This has multiple benefits, including flexibility (public IPs can be changed dynamically without host involvement), security (tenants cannot spoof IPs), and ease of management (centralized view of IP address allocations).

-When a tenant requests an IP address, cloud providers have a choice to return any unused address they control, subject to their own internal policy.
+\paragraph{Cloud Provider IP Allocation.} When a tenant requests an IP address, cloud providers have a choice to return any unused address they control, subject to their own internal policy.
 For instance, a recent work~\cite{pauley_measuring_2022} showed that Amazon Web Services samples their pool of available addresses pseudo-randomly subject to a 30-minute delay between reusing any given address.
-Another study~\cite{almohri2019predictability} found that IP reuse followed a random process, though the ranges of used IP addresses could be inferred from many samples of the pool.
+Another study~\cite{almohri_predictability_2020} found that IP reuse followed a random process, though the ranges of used IP addresses could be inferred from many samples of the pool.
+Other works have found that Microsoft Azure~\cite{borgolte_cloud_2018} and Google Cloud Platform~\cite{almohri_predictability_2020} show allocation behavior consistent with random allocation.
+While this random allocation can have the positive effect of allowing for a moving-target defense~\cite{almohri_predictability_2020}, wherein tenants move around the IP address pool to evade attack, it can also lead to severe security weaknesses as discussed below.

+\paragraph{The Security Role of IP Addresses.} When viewed solely as a means to route traffic, IP addresses serve little security role.
+However, addresses have long been used in the capacity of \textit{security principals}, i.e., control of an IP mediates access to resources, is associated with reputation, and can lead to the receipt of sensitive data.
+Firewall rules may filter access to specific IP addresses~\cite{ioannidis_implementing_2000}, servers may block messages from historical spam IPs~\cite{spamhaus, antonakakis_building_2010}, and DNS can cause clients to send data to addresses~\cite{liu_all_2016,borgolte_cloud_2018,pauley_measuring_2022}.